compono/yutalent-api/stuff/REST_API/Timeline/add.md

 Parameters:

- * `type` - timeline record type, its required field and should be started from 'plugin_'.
+ * `type` - the timeline record type.
+Its a required field and should be prefixed with 'plugin_'.
- * any amount of other parameters, they all will be passed to timeline handler class ( For handler class look in interaction api: registerTimelineType).
+ * any amount of other parameters, they all get passed to the timeline handler class (For handler class look in the interaction api: registerTimelineType).

 Example: